Ben Rothwell: Ultimate Fighting Championship

 Rothwell faced Marcos Rogério de Lima on November 13, 2021, at UFC Fight Night 197.
 After Rothwell was stunned multiple times on the feet, referee Herb Dean stepped in to stop the fight, though he allowed Rothwell to attempt a takedown before officially calling off the fight as a TKO win for Lima.

-Rothwell was scheduled to face Alexander Gustafsson on May 21, 2022 at UFC Fight Night 206.
+Rothwell was scheduled to face Alexander Gustafsson on May 21, 2022, at UFC Fight Night 206.
 However, at the end of March, it was announced that Rothwell asked for his release and it was granted from the UFC.

+Bare-knuckle boxing

 Bare Knuckle Fighting Championship

-On April 25, 2022 it was announced that Rothwell joined Bare Knuckle Fighting Championship.
+On April 25, 2022, it was announced that Rothwell joined Bare Knuckle Fighting Championship.
+He won his first two fights with the promotion.

+In his third fight for the promotion, Rothwell was scheduled to face Todd Duffee at BKFC 56 on December 2, 2023.
+However, on November 30, it was announced the bout was cancelled due to Rothwell having an illness.
+The fight against Duffee was rescheduled for BKFC Knucklemania IV in Los Angeles on April 27, 2024.
+Rothwell won the fight by technical knockout after Duffee was knocked down and injured in the first round.

+Rothwell competed for the BKFC Heavyweight Championship against champion Mick Terrill on January 25, 2025 at BKFC Knucklemania V. He won the championship by knockout in the first round.
+This fight earned him another Knockout of the Night award.

+Rothwell was scheduled to face Alex Simon at BKFC 79 at RAC Arena in Perth, Australia, on July 19, 2025.
+However, the event was removed for unknown reasons.

 Personal life

-Rothwell attended Waukesha County Technical College where he earned a technical degree in collision repair.
-Aside from working in his parents' restaurant, he worked in a body shop and as a labor union construction worker in Chicago, Illinois.
+Rothwell attended Waukesha County Technical College, where he earned a technical degree in collision repair.
+Aside from working at his parents' restaurant, he also worked at a body shop and as a labor union construction worker in Chicago, Illinois.

-Rothwell is married and has a daughter, and a son Odin (born 2021).
+Rothwell is married and has 2 daughters and a son.
 Currently, Rothwell and his wife own Rothwell Mixed Martial Arts in Kenosha, Wisconsin.
 Rothwell MMA, established in 2011, teaches MMA, kickboxing, boxing, Muay Thai, Brazilian jiu-jitsu, wrestling, self-defense, yoga, and fitness to children and adults of all ages and experience levels.
 Rothwell is also the head coach for an MMA competition team of 30 amateur and professional MMA fighters.
 They often compete as a team at Wisconsin Xtreme Cage Fighting (WXCF) events at Racine Memorial Hall.